CoolSpy3/CSModLoader/README.md

 ## Restrictions
 Unfortunately, while the design of the mod loader allows it to work regardless of the client used, this comes with a few trade offs:
 1. The loader works by intercepting the packet stream between a client and server, so it only works on servers (if you want to play singleplayer, you can run a local Minecraft server.
-Keep in mind that the loader uses port `25565` on the local machine, so you would have to set the server to an alternate port.)
+Keep in mind that by default the loader uses port `25565` on the local machine, so you would have to set the server to an alternate port.)
 2. The loader is not a client, so any mods designed for other clients Fabric/Forge etc. will not work immediately with this loader.
 The full reason for this is two part: 1) Because the loader acts as a server to the client, it can only perform actions which can be done by a regular server.
 Thus, many GUI overlays and non-vanilla features are impossible without great forethought as to how to implement them using vanilla features 2) The APIs exposed by existing loaders would take me a long time to replicate well and is unjustified for my use case (simple chat-based utility mods).
 If there are any mods you would like to use, my strategy has been to use a site such as [jdec.app](https://jdec.app) to decompile the mod file and then to manually rewrite the relevant code to use this api.
 (I've done this with [CSAutoGG](https://github.com/CoolSpy3/CSAutoGG) which is a port of [Sk1er's AutoGG Mod](https://sk1er.club/mods/autogg))
 3. For the moment, I have set the mod loader up to use 1.8.
 It *looks* like newer versions of Minecraft don't make any changes to the part of the specification used by this loader, but I have not tested this.
 (Note: just because the loader works on multiple versions does not mean that individual mods do)